 Make an accurate substitute or blank, the exact thickness as the top end of the rudder blade, about a foot longer than the case.
 Round the leading edge of the blank to serve as a mold to build the inner skin of the case.

-The forward stringer, should be 1<$E1/2>” thick (for and aft) and as wide as the thickness of the blade, plus the total thickness of the inner skins.
+The forward stringer should be 1<$E1/2>” thick (fore and aft) and as wide as the thickness of the blade, plus the total thickness of the inner skins.
 This bonds directly to the rounded part of the fiberglass laminate.
-Use plenty of epoxy thickened with 406 Colloidal Silica filler to bridge the gap between the spar and the rounded surface.
+Use plenty of WEST SYSTEM® Epoxy thickened with 406 Colloidal Silica filler to bridge the gap between the spar and the rounded surface.
 When cured, plane the forward edge of the nose stringer so the round equals the radius of the case.

 Adding ribs and core material